cpp-toolbox/multiplayer_physics/README.md

 # Info

-A minimal wrapper around the jolt physics library
+A minimal wrapper around the jolt physics library ready for a multiplayer setting

 # Depdendencies